 A potentially interesting plot thread with Drusso (Serah Henesey), a human trapped with them, is quickly dropped after giving some expository information.
 Her character and situation could have provided some much-needed conflict but that’s wasted.

 The creature is impressive when we finally get a good look at it.
 And it should, the production raised nearly $20,000 for it.
 But it’s barely seen and pretty much wasted.
 The same can be said for its steampunk elements.
-A couple of examples we see look nice, but they serve no real purpose and there’s not enough of them to really create a cohesive look.
-Also, some of the other examples of their technology look pretty dreadful, like 1950’s industrial gear with props from some old horror film glued on.
+A couple of examples we see look nice, but they serve no real purpose.
+And there’s not enough of them to really create a cohesive look.
+Some of the other examples of their technology look pretty dreadful.
+Like 1950’s industrial gear with props from some old horror film glued on.

 DRAGON MOUNTAIN might have had a chance to find some kind of an audience under its original title and with the original trailer.
 But those coming looking for the promised sword and sorcery type thrills are going to be turned off by the dull and rather grim film they get.